echidistanti/Gemini-Writing-tools/README.md

-# GPT Writing Tools
+# Gemini Writing Tools

-A powerful Chrome extension that enhances your writing experience by leveraging OpenAI's GPT models.
-Process selected text with custom prompts, get instant AI-powered responses, and engage in contextual chat conversations.
+## Simplified Writing Assistance

+Gemini Writing Tools is a Chrome extension that offers straightforward support for writing.
+Designed for ease of use, this extension provides helpful text analysis and suggestions directly within your browser.

+To install the extension, download the project and load it as an unpacked extension in Chrome by enabling Developer Mode and selecting the project folder.
+Configure your API key and custom prompts via the settings page once installed.

+To use Gemini Writing Tools, simply select text on any webpage and access the extension through the context menu.
+The extension will analyze the text and display the results directly in your browser.

 ## 🌟 Key Features